-The Disaster Recovery Multifamily Housing Accelerator Program (DR-ACCEL) is designed to meet the unmet rental housing needs of LMI populations, including the needs of individuals displaced from rental mobile homes, single-family and multifamily rental units, as well as individuals made homeless as a result of the disaster.
+The Disaster Recovery Multifamily Housing Accelerator Program (DR-ACCEL) is designed to meet the unmet rental housing needs of LMI populations, including the needs of individuals displaced from rental mobilehomes, single-family and multifamily rental units, as well as individuals made homeless as a result of the disaster.
 Multifamily projects include apartment complexes and mixed-use developments.
 The objective of the CDBG-DR funds is to provide necessary gap financing for the development of rental housing units in the HUD MID areas from DR-4683.

-The DR-ACCEL Program is proposed to close gaps for MF projects that have received an award from at least one HCD funding source from a multifamily housing loan program NOFA prior to 2024.
+The DR-ACCEL Program is proposed to close gaps for MF projects that have received a direct award from at least one HCD multifamily housing loan program prior to the closing date for the DR-ACCEL round one application.
 Projects that have secured such funding must have included and received approvals for affirmative marketing and outreach plans in accordance with HCD's funding program procedures and requirements, including efforts to reach those least likely to apply, and persons with limited English proficiency.
 In addition, applicants must have also demonstrated that proposed projects will affirmatively further fair housing as condition of state MF awards.

-HCD multifamily housing funding program require developers to demonstrate that proposed projects will affirmatively further fair housing, and are likely to lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, nonminority areas in response to natural hazard related impacts.
+HCD multifamily housing funding program requires developers to demonstrate that proposed projects will affirmatively further fair housing, and are likely to lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, non-minority areas in response to natural hazard related impacts.